Nextiva / Blog / VoIP

 5. Travel and hospitality

-Airlines use it for flight status updates and booking modifications, while hotels employ IVR for reservations and information about amenities.
+Airlines use an interactive voice response system for flight status updates and booking modifications, while hotels employ it for reservations and information about amenities.
+An IVR system makes it easy for customers to check flight times or find out more details about an accommodation.

 As the technology continues to evolve, we can expect these digital assistants to become even more capable and user-friendly.